Virus Info

 Win32:Trojan-gen - removal

 I swiped this info from a Bullguard forum.
-The gentleman, Emilio from Solvakia, seemed to be very knowledgeable.
-I am including his info and the above reference for your convienence.
+The gentleman, Emilio from Slovakia, seemed to be very knowledgeable.
+I am including his info and the above reference for your convenience.
 I had a client with this Win32:Trojan-gen problem and it was a nightmare.
 It slowed down her PC considerably.
 The only other alternative would be to wipe out the system and re-load Windows.
 I for one am getting tired of that particular scenario.

 Download CCleaner